yaauie/cliver/README.md

 ## Supported Platforms

-The goal is to have full support for all platforms running ruby >= 1.9.2, including rubinius and jruby implementations.
-Windows has support but is not available as a build target in [travis_ci][].
+The goal is to have full support for all platforms running ruby >= 1.9.2, including rubinius and jruby implementations, as well as basic support for legacy ruby 1.8.7.
+Windows has support in the codebase, but is not available as a build target in [travis_ci][].

 ## See Also: